 Note: You’ll be crocheting flat in a half-circle shape, not closing the round.

 Row 1: Make a magic ring, ch 2 (counts as first hdc), then crochet 7 hdc into the ring.
+Place a marker in the first stitch (the second chain you made at the beginning) so you know where the first/last stitch is.
 (8)

 Row 4: Ch 2 (counts as 1 hdc).
-Make 3 hdc in the next stitch. *Skip 1 stitch.
+Start in the 2nd st and crochet 3 hdc. *Skip 1 stitch.
 In the next stitch, work: 1 sc, ch 2, 3 hdc* repeat from * to * around.
 In the last stitch, make 3 hdc.

 Rows 5–7: Ch 2 (counts as 1 hdc).
-Make 3 hdc in the 2nd stitch.
-In the ch-space from the previous row, work: 1 sc, ch 2, 3 hdc.
-Repeat this sequence across the row.
+Start in the 2nd st and crochet 3 hdc. *In the ch-space from the previous row, work: 1 sc, ch 2, 3 hdc.
+Repeat this sequence from * across the row.
 End the row with 3 hdc in the last stitch (the one connected to the turning chain from the previous row).

-Note: Do not cut the yarn when you finish your second half.
+Note: Do not cut the yarn when you finish your second half but do it after your first half.

 Step 2: Assembly